 - Provide coverage for non-opioid chronic non-cancer pain treatment therapies.

-- Increase the number of providers who are certified to provide medication-assisted treatment (MAT) services, in conjunction with local substance use treatment programs.
+- Increase the number of providers who are certified to provide medication for opioid use disorder (MOUD) services, in conjunction with local substance use treatment programs.

-MAT is considered to be the gold standard for the treatment of opioid use disorder.
-MAT has been shown to be a cost-effective treatment strategy with benefits to both patients and health care systems.
-Patients receiving MAT services have consistently better treatment outcomes, less illicit drug use, lower rates of infectious disease, and overall lower utilization of emergency departments.
+MOUD is considered to be the gold standard for the treatment of opioid use disorder.
+MOUD has been shown to be a cost-effective treatment strategy with benefits to both patients and health care systems.
+Patients receiving MOUD services have consistently better treatment outcomes, less illicit drug use, lower rates of infectious disease, and overall lower utilization of emergency departments.

 OHA is working to:

-- Improve access to MAT services for patients throughout the state;
+- Improve access to MOUD services for patients throughout the state;

-- Educate partners and stakeholders on the value of increased MAT utilization, and partnering on innovative ways to serve Oregon's opioid dependent population; and
+- Educate partners and stakeholders on the value of increased MOUD utilization, and partnering on innovative ways to serve Oregon's opioid dependent population; and

 - Increase the number of buprenorphine waivered physicians in practice in Oregon.